 At Carthage, donors have the opportunity to support the things that matter most to them.
 All contributions to Carthage ultimately support its overall mission.
-Carthage offers many ways for donors to support campus activities, academic programs, faculty, students and campus stewardship.
-For more information on any of these giving options, contact the Office of Institutional Advancement at 800-551-1518.
+Carthage offers many ways for donors to support campus activities, academic programs, faculty, students, and campus stewardship.

 The Carthage Fund